project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/29-rufo-quintavalle-the-impact-investor-poet-of-regenerative-agriculture.md

 ---
-title: 29 Rufo Quintavalle, the impact investor poet of regenerative agriculture
+title: 29 Rufo Quintavalle The Impact Investor Poet Of Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-01-31)